-- Laboratory parameters (hematology, clinical chemistry, coagulation, and urinalysis) - 12-lead safety ECG - Vital signs (blood pressure, pulse rate, oral temperature, and respiratory rate) - Physical examination
+- Laboratory parameters (hematology, clinical chemistry, coagulation, and urinalysis) - 12-lead safety ECG - Vital signs (blood pressure, pulse rate, oral temperature, and respiratory rate) - Physical examination physical examination assessments will be summarized with descriptive statistics based on data type (continuous, categorical, etc.).

-Laboratory assessments will be performed for hematology, clinical chemistry, coagulation, and urinallysis parameters.
-Laboratory parameters will be graded using the most recent version of the CTCAE.

-Additionally, per the SoA (see Section 1.3), all participants will be evaluated via ECG, vital signs, and a targeted physical examination.
-All parameters from laboratory, ECG, vital signs, and physical examination assessments will be summarized with descriptive statistics based on data type (continuous, categorical, etc.).
 No hypothesis testing or CIs will be performed or calculated, unless otherwise specified.
 Full details of safety endpoints analysis will be provided in the SAP.

+Laboratory assessments will be performed for hematology, clinical chemistry, coagulation, and urinalysis parameters.
+Laboratory parameters will be graded using the most recent version of the CTCAE.

+Additionally, per the SoA (Section 1.3), all participants will be evaluated via ECG, vital signs, and a targeted physical examination.
+All parameters from laboratory, ECG, vital signs, and